What You Can Do At Home

 - Read labels before buying household cleaners and other products.
 Become an environmentally friendly consumer by avoiding products containing certain ingredients.
+These harmful ingredients are listed in the homeowners guide on page 10: Homeowner's Guide to the Coastal Bays.
 Products labeled "caution" are usually the least toxic.
 "Warning" indicates moderate toxicity and "danger" or "poison" mean extremely toxic.

 - Use safe substitutes.
 Most cleaning challenges can be met with baking soda, salt, borax, vinegar or elbow grease in one combination or another.